-As of June 30, 2020, Radian Guaranty's default rate was 6.5% with the predominant portion of these defaulted loans subject to forbearance programs.
-Based on Radian Guaranty's PMIERs cushion as of June 30, 2020, Radian Guaranty would have been able to absorb a default rate of approximately 25% and remain in compliance with the PMIERs financial requirements.
 If existing and future new defaults continue to materially reduce Radian Guaranty's Minimum Required Assets, we may be required or otherwise choose to: (i) contribute capital to Radian Guaranty; (ii) alter our strategy with respect to our NIW; or (iii) seek additional capital relief through reinsurance or otherwise, which may not be available on acceptable terms or on terms that would be approved by the GSEs.
-With respect to reinsurance, the market volatility stemming from the COVID-19 pandemic has caused a disruption in the market for new insurance-linked notes transactions.
-While new insurance-linked notes transactions recently have been completed by other private mortgage insurers, the terms of these transactions appear to be less favorable to issuers than prior insurance-linked notes transactions.
+With respect to reinsurance, the market volatility stemming from the COVID-19 pandemic temporarily disrupted the market for new insurance-linked notes transactions.
+While new insurance-linked notes reinsurance transactions recently have been completed by Radian Guaranty and other private mortgage insurers, these transactions are on less favorable terms than similar reinsurance transactions executed prior to the pandemic.